 Wastwater Lake, Cumbria.
 England’s deepest lake and coincidentally the title of the play my daughter takes part in.

 Wheew!
-A short-stay will definitely not suffice to see the grandeur that is Britian, there’s still so many to see and there’s so little space in this humble blog to list all of them.
+Short UK City Breaks will definitely not suffice to see the grandeur that is Britain, there’s still so many to see and there’s so little space in this humble blog to list all of them.
 But, you know what I really want to see the most?
 Jane Austen’s House in Hampshire.
 You can never just make a hopeless romantic forget her heroines.

 photos courtesy of: http://travellers-stories.com/